simyajose/paddyPower/README.md

 Calculation.kt : main probability calculations

-Source.ket: reading csv to list of values for processing
+Source.kt: reading csv to list of values for processing

 main.kt : run this to see the results